trgianglotus/social-media-sentiment-analyzer/README.md

 - Framework: Django / Flask
 - Tweet Scraping library: TBD

+##### d.
+Chatbot
+- Whatsapp

-*Facebook chosen for this project as it is the most popular social media
+*Twitter is chosen for this project as it is the most popular social media

 ### 2.4 How do we use those tools to achieve our goal?